 We recognise that the apparel sector that we operate in comes with inherent risk.
-We also acknowledge that our sourcing countries come with their own risks.
-As mentioned above, our sourcing countries are Bangladesh, Sri Lanka, Indonesia, Pakistan, Vietnam, China, Madagascar, Mauritius, Morocco, Romania, Poland, Lithuania, Cambodia, Egypt, Romania, Portugal, Myanmar and the UK.
+We also acknowledge that our sourcing countries come with their own risks, which is referenced in our 'Country Risk' section below.
+As mentioned above, our sourcing countries are Bangladesh, Sri Lanka, Indonesia, Pakistan, Vietnam, China, Madagascar, Romania, Poland, Lithuania, Cambodia, Egypt, Portugal, Mexico, Italy, Dominican Republic and the UK.